Aeolidiella alderi: Ecology

 Reproduction is hermaphroditic.
-The eggs are large and are laid in a spiral string of mucous on the substrate.
+The eggs are large and are laid in a spiral string of mucus on the substrate.
 Development is direct, without any larval stage, the young crawling away after hatching.
 The juveniles have no cerata at first, and these develop as the animal grows.
 Reproduction seems to take place all year round, and the young reach maturity after several months of growth.